- What is breast augmentation surgery?

 Myth 1: Breast implants last forever

 They do not last forever.
 How long they last depends on the patient.
 After all, everyone is different.
-As a general rule, patients should expect to replace their implants every 10 years.
+There is no set expiry date for implants.
+However as they are a medical device they will eventually fail.

 Myth 2: Breast augmentation surgery leaves no scars